davidmreed/stave/mvp.md

 - Invite users by email
 - Manually create/assign users with confirmation flow

-- Final security checks
 - Timezone setup

-+ Build Docker image
-+ Launch on railway
+- Fix app form to use actual Django Forms + harden.
+- Make the base layout and homepage work on mobile
+- About page
+- Privacy policy